hyperledger-archives/grid-rfcs/0000-catalog.md

 Validation requirements:

-- If a catalog_product with product_id and catalog_id already exists the
+- If a catalog_product with catalog_product_id and catalog_id already exists the
-  transaction is
+  transaction is invalid.
-  invalid.
 - If the grid product the catalog_product is referencing does not exist in state the transaction is invalid.
 - The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
 - The agent must have the permission can_create_product for the organization, otherwise the transaction is invalid.
 - If the product_namespace is GS1, the organization must contain a GS1 Company
-  Prefix in its
-  metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a GTIN if GS1, otherwise the transaction is invalid.
+  Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a GTIN (if GS1), otherwise the transaction is invalid.
 - The properties must be valid for the catalog_product schema; its properties must only contain properties that are included in the catalog_product Schema.